Devils Battery: Early problems

 Early manoeuvres during the winter months, running the fort and executing the 9.2 inch guns were a problem.
 Installed by cranes during construction, one of the 28-ton guns accidentally broke away from its lashed cables and smashed through the vast concrete apron that had been poured over frozen ground, sinking three metres (nine feet) into the thawed earth.
 Leaks in the subsurface were a nuisance, the complexity of the hydraulic system design had flaws and mechanical failures under the earth‘s surface would occur.
 Although the hydraulic fluid was a cheap economy brand, when time came to charge the system and fire the guns off for a crowd of engineers and invited dignitaries, many of the welds failed and 6800 litres (1500 gallons) of crude hydraulic oil flooded & drenched the interior of the battery.

-Carefully crated and fine machined fittings were prefabricated in England to precise specifications, however they could not be made to fit as were expected to.
+Carefully crafted and fine machined fittings were prefabricated in England to precise specifications, however they could not be made to fit as were expected to.